What Is a Nonresident Alien?

-A non-resident alien is an individual who is not a U.S. citizen or U.S. national.
-They have not passed the Green Card or substantial presence test or gained permanent residency status.
+According to the IRS, a nonresident alien is an alien—defined as anyone who is not a U.S. citizen or national—who has not passed the green card test or the substantial presence test.

 This classification is an important distinction for tax filing purposes.

 What Is the Difference Between Resident Aliens and Nonresident Aliens?